Child Health Evaluative Sciences

 CHES Rounds

-CHES Rounds are held every Monday from noon to 1 p.m. unless otherwise specified.
+CHES Rounds are held in-person every Monday from noon to 1 p.m. unless otherwise specified.

 The weekly CHES Rounds bring together scientists, research staff, graduate students, trainees, and clinical fellows and feature many local, national, and international guest speakers.
 Rounds are a great opportunity for trainees to learn about the types of research that their peers are involved in and how research approaches and technologies can be applied to research studies.